nobleo/Blueprint_Lab_Software/docs/_sources/bplprotocol/examples/simultaneous_joint_control.rst.txt

 Alternatively you can concatenate all the packets to form list of bytes then proceed to send all the packets out at once.

-The following is an example of doing this over an ethernet connection.
+The following is an example of doing this.

 .. tabs::